Mali's coup leader wrests back control of the government - WTMJ

 Associated Press

-BAMAKO, Mali (AP) — Mali’s former coup leader Assimi Goita took control of the West African country again Tuesday after firing the president and prime minister of the transitional government, a move France decried as a coup d’etat.
+BAMAKO, Mali (AP) — The man who ousted Mali’s president from power last year regained control of the West African country Tuesday by deposing the president and prime minister of the transitional government, a move France decried as another coup d’etat.

 The move also raised concerns that the new political unrest could further destabilize efforts to control Mali’s long-running Islamic insurgency.
 The United Nations now spends some $1.2 billion annually on a peacekeeping mission in Mali and France’s military has spent eight years trying to stabilize its former colony amid the ongoing threat.